rmohr/bazeldnf/README.md

  * Weighting packages (like prefer `libcurl-minimal` over `libcurl` if one of their resources is requested)
  * Resolving `requires` entries which contain boolean logic like `(gcc if something)`
- * If `--nobest` is supplied, newer packages don't get a higher weight

 ##### Deliberately not supported